Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 - In its past 10 games, Carolina hit the over once.

-- In the last 10 games, the Hurricanes have scored 0.5 more goals per game than their season average.
+- During their past 10 games, the Hurricanes have scored 0.5 more goals per game than their average on the season.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.